JoachimSchneider/MicroEmacs/README.md

 time of the fork in the *archive* branch.

-Its purpose is to keep this wonderful editor usable and alive by doing necessary source code maintenance (currently only for some Unix operating systems, e.g. FreeBSD, OpenBSD, Linux and Solaris):
+Its purpose is to keep this wonderful editor usable and alive by doing necessary source code maintenance (currently for some Unix operating systems, e.g. AIX, FreeBSD, OpenBSD, Linux and Solaris, for MSDOS and
+--- thanks to the contribution of Martin Vorlaender --- for OpenVMS):

 * Bug fixing,
 * porting to current operating systems and
 * some improvements.

 ## Change Log

+[2023-09-07.00]
+* On the UNIX platforms and on MSDOS it compiles *without warnings* using the C++ compilers: Purpose: Improvement of code quality.

 [2023-08-29.00]
 * It compiles and runs on AIX 5.